malejandrasalgado/sql-challenge/README.md

 The data analysed is historical so there are some assumptions that should keep in mind

-1. One employee could have worked acroos departments during the period of time analysed
+1. One employee could have worked across multiple departments during the period of time analysed
-2. One employee could have earned more than one salary
+2. One employee could have earned more than one salary so this data should likely have included historical data
 3. The data provided contains employee's information outside of the period.
-From my point of view the data should be clean from the csv files.
+From my point of view the data should be clean from the csv files to avoid having the filter the data further.
 This would be provided a cleaner and clear presentation.
-Avoiding filtering the information by date, but for the puspose of task i sude the filterig to show how to use the **where** clause
+Avoiding filtering the information by date, but for the purpose of the exersice
+I used the  **wHERE** clause for filtering.

 ### ERD diagram